gbraad/fedora-modularity/source/architecture/building-naming/module.rst

 other modules and module tooling.

 We attach metadata to these modules, on top of the normal metadata in a repository.
-That can be support metadata (SLAs or EOL dates for the module); metadata on how to use the module (eg. its dependencies, default installed packages); identity (builder, vendor, version etc), or many other things that we’re still just starting to imagine.
+Metadata may include: support metadata (SLAs or EOL dates for the module); metadata on how to use the module (eg. its dependencies, default installed packages); identity (builder, vendor, version etc), or many other things that we’re still just starting to imagine.